-Dollar Limitations for 2014
+Dollar Limitations for 2015

 Various retirement plan limits are subject to annual cost-of-living and/or statutory adjustments.
-Some of the limits for 2014 have increased.
+Some of the limits for 2015 have increased.
 The change in plan-related limits is also always a reminder that the end of the year is fast approaching.
-Often, December 31 is a date by which certain actions relative to plans must be taken.
+Often, December 31 (or January 1) is a date by which certain actions relative to plans must be taken.

-Some of the more commonly applicable limits for 2014 are as follows:
+Some of the more commonly applicable limits for 2015 are as follows:

-Maximum Contribution to 401(k), Profit Sharing, and other Defined Contribution Plans. \$52,000 for 2014 (increased from \$51,000).
+Maximum Contribution to 401(k), Profit Sharing, and other Defined Contribution Plans. \$53,000 (increased from \$52,000).

-Pre-Tax 401(k), 403(b), and 457(b) Employee Contribution Limit. \$17,500 for 2014.
-This limit is unchanged from 2013.
+Pre-Tax 401(k), 403(b), and 457(b) Employee Contribution Limit. \$18,000 (increased from \$17,500).

-Age 50 Catch-up Contribution Limit. \$5,500 for 2014.
-This limit is unchanged from 2013.
+Age 50 Catch-up Contribution Limit. \$6,000 (increased from \$5,500).

-Maximum Annual Recognized Compensation Limit. \$260,000 for 2014 (increased from \$255,000).
+Maximum Annual Recognized Compensation Limit. \$265,000 (increased from \$260,000).
 To limit retirement plan accumulations for high paid employees, as well as to increase contributions for non-high paid employees, retirement plans generally may only recognize compensation up to this limit.

-Highly Compensated Employee Threshold. \$115,000 for 2014 (unchanged from 2013).
+Highly Compensated Employee ("HCE") Threshold. \$120,000 (increased from \$115,000).
 Under ERISA's nondiscrimination rules, the employee population is divided into two groups - the highly compensated employees and the nonhighly compensated employees.
 A highly compensated employee generally is an employee who owns more than 5% of the employer sponsoring the plan or whose compensation in the preceding year exceeds the dollar threshold.

-Defined Benefit Plan Limit. \$210,000 for 2014 (increased from \$205,000).
+Defined Benefit Plan Limit. \$210,000 (unchanged from 2014).
 In a defined benefit plan, the law limits the annual pension payable to the participant upon retirement (as opposed to limiting the annual additions going into a defined contribution plan).
-If you desire to possibly accumulate significant retirement benefits over and above the \$51,000 annual defined contribution limit, a defined benefit plan should be explored.
+If you desire to possibly accumulate significant retirement benefits over and above the \$53,000 annual defined contribution limit, a defined benefit plan should be explored.

-Social Security Taxable Wage Base. \$117,000 for 2014 (increased from \$113,700).
+Social Security Taxable Wage Base. \$118,500 (increased from \$117,000).
 This figure affects the way in which employer contributions are allocated to participants under "integrated" plans.

-For additional information or if you have questions, please contact Jeffery Mandell or John Hughes at 208-342-5522 or 866-ERISALAW.
+For additional information or if you have questions, please contact Jeffery Mandell (jeff@erisalawgroup.com) or John C. Hughes (john@erisalawgroup.com) at 208-342-5522 or 866-ERISALAW.

-This newsletter is intended to provide general information only and does not provide legal advice.
+This newsletter is intended to provide general information only and does not provide legal advice nor create an attorney-client relationship.
 This newsletter does not discuss potential exceptions to the above rules.
-The application of ERISA laws can be complex.
-For information regarding the impact of these developments under your particular facts and circumstances, please call us.
+The application of ERISA laws is complex.
+For information regarding the impact of these developments under your particular facts and circumstances, you are advised to seek qualified counsel.
 This material may also be considered attorney advertising under court rules of certain jurisdictions.